NLeSC/noodles/doc/source/poetry_tutorial.rst

 in the last line of the ``sentence`` method, but the string format method doesn't support wrapping.
 We rely on getting the signature of a function by calling ``inspect.signature``.
-When the built-in function is implemented in C, this raises `exception <https://stackoverflow.com/questions/10920499/get-built-in-method-signature-python>`_.
+When the built-in function is implemented in C, this raises an `exception <https://stackoverflow.com/questions/10920499/get-built-in-method-signature-python>`_.
 We may find a work around for these cases in future versions of Noodles.
 For the moment we'll have to define a little wrapper function.